PdxCodeGuild/tardigrade/Django/ Quick Start/Django Quickstart 3.md

         title = request.POST['title']   # get the title from the POST submission, this comes from a form text = request.POST['text']     # get the text from the POST submission, this comes from a form pub_date = request.POST['pub_date']
-        # add the new blog post to the database. objects.create() automatically saves the new blog post for us so we
+        # add the new blog post to the database. objects.create() automatically saves the new blog post for us.
-        # don't need a separate call to the save() method
-        blogs = Blog.objects.create(title = title, text = text, pub_date = pub_date)
+        Blog.objects.create(title = title, text = text, pub_date = pub_date)
         return redirect('posts')

 ```